Military dictatorship in Brazil: Foreign relations

 New demands and intentions appeared, related to the idea that the nation was strengthening its bargaining power in the world system.
 At international forums, its main demand became "collective economic security".
 The endeavor to lead Third World countries made Brazil value multilateral diplomacy.
 Efforts in this direction can be observed at the UN Conference on Environment (1972), the GATT meeting in Tokyo (1973) and the Law of the Sea Conference (1974).

 This new Brazilian stance served as a base for the revival of its relationship with the United States.
 Differentiation from other Latin American countries was sought, to mean special treatment from the United States.
 Nevertheless, not only was this expectation not fulfilled but military assistance and the MEC-USAID educational cooperation agreement were interrupted.

-Washington held itself aloof at the time of President Médici's visit to the United States in 1971.
+Washington remained aloof at the time of President Médici's visit to the United States in 1971.
 In response, especially in the military and diplomatic spheres, nationalist ideas were kindled and raised questions about the alignment policy with the United States.

-The presence of J.A. de Araújo Castro as ambassador to Washington contributed to the re-definition of relations with the American government.
+The presence of J.A. de Araújo Castro as ambassador to Washington contributed to the redefinition of relations with the U.S. government.
 The strategic move was to try to expand the negotiation agenda by paying special attention to the diversification of trade relations, the beginning of nuclear cooperation, and the inclusion of new international policy themes.

 In 1971 the military dictatorship helped rig Uruguayan elections, which Frente Amplio, a left-wing political party, lost.
 The government participated in Operation Condor, which involved various Latin American security services (including Pinochet's DINA and the Argentine SIDE) in the assassination of political opponents.

 During this period, Brazil began to devote more attention to less-developed countries.
-Technical cooperation programs were initiated in Latin America and in Africa, accompanied in some cases by State company investment projects – in particular in the fields of energy and communication.
-With this pretext, an inter-ministerial system was created by Itamaraty and the Ministry of Planning, whose function it was to select and coordinate international cooperation projects.
-To foster these innovations, in 1972 foreign minister Gibson Barboza visited Senegal, Togo, Ghana, Dahomey, Gabon, Zaïre, Nigeria, Cameroon and Côte d'Ivoire.
+Technical cooperation programmes were initiated in Latin America and in Africa, accompanied in some cases by state company investment projects, in particular in the fields of energy and communication.
+With this pretext, an inter-ministerial system was created by Itamaraty and the Ministry of Planning, whose function was to select and coordinate international cooperation projects.
+To foster these innovations, in 1972 foreign minister Gibson Barboza visited Senegal, Togo, Ghana, Dahomey, Gabon, Zaïre, Nigeria, Cameroon, and Côte d'Ivoire.

-However, the prospect of economic interests and the establishment of cooperation programs with these countries was not followed by a revision of the Brazilian position on the colonial issue.
-Traditional loyalty was still towards Portugal.
+But the prospect of economic interests and the establishment of cooperation programs with these countries was not followed by a revision of the Brazilian position on the colonial issue.
+Traditional loyalty was still with Portugal.
 Attempts were made to consolidate the creation of a Portuguese-Brazilian community.